 I did not inherit my family’s dream farm.
-My husband, Bryan, was not trained up by his father in the wine business, nor was I.
+My husband, Bryan, was not trained by his father in the wine business, nor was I formally trained by anyone.

-The things I most treasure, that were handed down to me and Bryan by our ancestors are; grit and gumption.
+The things I most treasure, that was handed down to me and Bryan by our ancestors are grit and gumption.

 My winemaking husband and I take on the sort of “down to IT!” stuff that has us both working so physically hard that it all, honestly, has me forgetting about my chronological age, mostly.